Perelandric/gopal/README.md

       },
     })

-    // TODO: The `AddItem` doesn't really do anything except add the item.
-So
-    // why not make `NewTransaction()` a variadic function that receives items?
-    // Then it will also make more sense to have it a method on the Payment.
-    // The items would then need to be a struct, which is probably better.
+    // Add optional items to the Transaction trans.Description = "A description of the transaction."

-  // Add items to the transaction.
+  // Add items to the Transaction.
 Quantities < 1 are ignored.
 Price is to be
   // given according to the CurrencyType that was provided to NewTransaction(). trans.AddItem(1, 23.45, "Roast Beast", "987654321")